dotnet/AspNetDocs/aspnet/whitepapers/aspnet4/overview.md

 With the addition of output-cache provider extensibility to ASP.NET 4, you can now pursue more aggressive and more intelligent output-caching strategies for your Web sites.
 For example, it is now possible to cache the "Top 10" pages of a site in memory, while caching pages that get lower traffic on disk.
 Alternatively, you can cache every vary-by combination for a rendered page, but use a distributed cache so that the memory consumption is offloaded from front-end Web servers.

+> [!IMPORTANT]
+> Output caching, including custom output-cache providers and any `VaryBy` combinations, is a performance optimization that stores alternate *representations* of a resource.
+It is not a way to isolate audiences or classes of content.
+Don't rely on cache variation or provider selection to separate personalized, tenant-specific, authorization-dependent, or otherwise sensitive responses; enforce any required isolation in your application, independently of cache configuration.

 <a id="0.2__Toc224729020"></a><a id="0.2__Toc253429241"></a><a id="0.2__Toc243304615"></a>

 ### Auto-Start Web Applications